apache/skywalking/docs/en/guides/How-to-release.md

 Apache SkyWalking release guide
 --------------------
-This document guides every committer to release SkyWalking in The Apache Way, and helps committers check the release for votes.
+If you're a committer, you can learn how to release SkyWalking in The Apache Way and start the voting process by reading this document.

 ## Set up your development environment